 1. Bachelor’s degree

-A bachelor’s degree from an accredited university.
+A bachelor’s degree and transcripts from an accredited university.

-2. Work Experience
+2. Work Experience (if any)

 Work Experience is a significant added qualification.

 Students satisfy the English requirements if their first degree was taught in English.
 Otherwise, they would need to present at least a TOEFL score of 550 paper-based or 213 computer-based, or GCSE “O” Level with “C” or IELTS with a score of 6.0 or score placement at the ENGL-100 level of the University of Nicosia Placement Test.